-Packing your travel journal maybe even more important than remembering your toothbrush.
+Packing your travel journal is even more important than remembering your toothbrush IMHO.
 You can’t buy a pack of memories at a grocery store.
 You need to write them down before you forget them.

 The list of authors who kept travel journals seems infinite:

 Herodotus, Histories (c.440 BC) …

 Marco Polo, The Travels of Marco Polo (c.1300) …

 Laurence Sterne, A Sentimental Journey Through France and Italy (1768) …

 Freya Stark, The Valley of the Assassins (1934) …

 But as a young journalist, my favorite was A Year in Provence.
 Peter Mayle published his story of renovating a farmhouse in Ménerbes, a village in the south of France, in 1989.
 His do-it-yourself travel journal of life is a masterpiece.

 My aim is to “sketch without a palette or brushes” with my travel journal.
 Novelist Henry James was renowned for his pictorialism style of writing, particularly in his non-fiction works, like Italian Hours.
 When I travel, I need to “write” down pictures of people, places, objects, and scenes.
 Part of writing in an evocative fashion relies on the poet’s toolbox—using metaphor, symbols, and alliteration.

 For example, in a letter to his father Henry James Sr. in 1869, the novelist observed: